#OA

 Usage of Large Language Models/Generative AI in Papers

-Authors: If you are considering using a large language model [(LLM), e.g. ChatGPT] or Generative AI to help prepare your manuscript for submission to TRBAM or TRR, you must comply with the following statement from COPE (Committee on Publication Ethics):
+Authors: If you are considering using a large language model [(LLM), e.g. ChatGPT] or Generative AI to help prepare your manuscript for submission to TRR, please review the Policy on Artificial Intelligence page.

 Author Responsibilities